g1mv/density/README.md

 <b>libssc</b> is a free C99, open-source, BSD licensed compression library.

 It is focused on high-speed compression, at the best ratio possible.
-The word "symmetric" indicates that compression and decompression speeds are expected to be similar (i.e. very fast).
+The word "symmetric" means that compression and decompression speeds are expected to be similar (i.e. very fast).
 <b>libssc</b> features two APIs to enable quick integration in any project.

 Benchmark